CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-TL;DR A strong-acid mineral remover for **painted surfaces only**.
-The SDS carries a DANGER signal word (H314 skin corrosion, H318 serious eye damage) · gloves and chemical-splash eye protection are required by the SDS chemistry.
-Community data is still thin, and it was out of stock at scoring, so baked-on performance is provisional.
-Do not use on glass.
+TL;DR A strong-acid formula CarPro rates for paint, plastics, emblems, and glass.
+The SDS carries a DANGER signal word: H314 skin corrosion and H318 serious eye damage, hazards capable of permanent injury on contact, so wear nitrile gloves and chemical-splash goggles as the SDS chemistry requires.
+Community data is thin; it was out of stock at scoring, so performance is provisional.

-Spotless 2.0 is a ready-to-use trigger spray at pH 2 that breaks down bonded mineral deposits on painted panels, wheels, emblems, and plastics.
-Spray, dwell one to five minutes, wipe or rinse · no dilution needed.
-According to the manufacturer it is compatible with CQUARTZ ceramic coatings, but that claim has not been independently corroborated by community sources as of this scoring date.
-With a still-modest owner review base and OOS status at time of scoring, efficacy is provisional.
+Spotless 2.0 is a ready-to-use trigger spray that breaks down bonded mineral deposits on painted panels, wheels, emblems, plastics, and glass with a strong-acid formula, no dilution needed.
+Spray, dwell one to five minutes, then wipe or rinse.
+The manufacturer claims compatibility with CQUARTZ ceramic coatings, but that has not been independently corroborated by community sources.

-The SDS DANGER classification comes from extreme acidity (pH 2), which carries H314 (skin corrosion Cat 1) and H318 (serious eye damage Cat 1) at mixture level.
-Nitrile gloves and chemical-splash goggles are required by the SDS chemistry.
-No inhalation H-codes at mixture level; work outdoors or with adequate ventilation.
-The formula is drain-destined; the surfactant ingredient contributes modest aquatic toxicity potential · environment score is 6 out of 10.
+The DANGER signal word comes from extreme acidity, classified at mixture level as H314 skin corrosion and H318 serious eye damage, hazards capable of permanent injury on contact; nitrile gloves and chemical-splash goggles are required by the SDS chemistry.
+No inhalation hazard is classified at mixture level; ventilate given the ethanol content.
+The formula is drain-destined and its surfactant ingredient carries a modest aquatic-toxicity deduction; environment score is 6 out of 10.

 According to CarPro, Spotless 2.0 is compatible with CQUARTZ ceramic coatings.
 The manufacturer claim has not been independently corroborated by ≥2 community sources as of this scoring date, so we hold this as a brand hypothesis rather than a confirmed fact.
 With pH 2, this is a strong acid · always test on an inconspicuous area first and keep dwell times short.